jayysoni/Evoting/README.md

 ## Conclusion

 This E-Voting System demonstrates how technology can simplify and secure the voting process in small institutions.
 By leveraging Django’s capabilities, we built a system that ensures vote integrity, easy administration, and a better user experience.
 Though basic, it serves as a solid foundation for future, more complex systems such as blockchain-based voting or government-level applications.

+## License
+This project was developed as a personal academic project for educational purposes only.<br>

+You are free to explore, use, and modify the code for learning or academic submissions.
+However, the system is **not intended for production <br>
+or commercial use** and comes with **no warranty** or security guarantees.<br>

+All features, logic, and implementation are created to simulate a small-scale e-voting system in an academic context.<br>

+© 2025 Jay Soni.
+All rights reserved.